-Some 40,000 participants took part in the 24th Dublin Women's Mini Marathon, a 10k road race beginning in Fitzwilliam Square and ending at St Stephen's Green.
+40,000 participants take part in the 24th Dublin Women's Mini Marathon, a 10km road run through the city.

 The women, and some men in fancy-dress, came from all over Ireland, many of them regular participants, but all of them walking or running for a charity close to their hearts.